World Cup 2022: Dates, draw, schedule, kick-off times, final for Qatar tournament

-World Cup 2022 takes place in Qatar from November 21 to December 18; 32 teams to compete in eight groups; England could face Germany or the Netherlands at group stage; follow Friday's World Cup draw on skysports.com and the Sky Sports app
+World Cup 2022 takes place in Qatar from November 21 to December 18; 32 teams to compete in eight groups; England to take on Iran on the opening day of the tournament; Germany and Spain grouped together

 From key dates to kick-off times, here's all you need to know about this year's tournament.